DataDog/dd-trace-dotnet/docs/MIGRATING.md

 	- **Changes in behavior**.
 The semantic requirements and meaning of some settings have changed, as have some of the tags added to traces.
 See below for more details.
 	- **The 32-bit MSI installer will no longer be available**.
 The 64-bit MSI installer already includes support for tracing 32-bit processes, so you should use this installer instead.
     - **The client library will still be injected when `DD_TRACE_ENABLED=0`**.
 In v2.x.x, setting `DD_TRACE_ENABLED=0` would prevent the client library from being injected into the application completely.
 In v3.0.0+, the client library will still be injected, but tracing will be disabled.
     - **Referencing the `Datadog.Trace.AspNet` module is no longer supported**.
-In v1.x.x, ASP.NET support required adding a reference to the `Datadog.Trace.AspNet` module in your web.config.
-This is no longer required or supported in v3.x.x.
+In v1.x.x and 2.x.x ASP.NET support allowed adding a reference to the `Datadog.Trace.AspNet` module in your web.config.
+This is no longer supported in v3.x.x.
 - Deprecation notices
 	- **.NET Core 2.1 is marked EOL** in v3.0.0+ of the tracer.
 That means versions 2.0, 2.1, 2.2 and 3.0 of .NET Core are now EOL.
 These versions may still work with v3.0.0+, but they will no longer receive significant testing and you will receive limited support for issues arising with EOL versions.
 	- **Datadog.Trace.OpenTracing is now obsolete**.
 OpenTracing is considered deprecated, and so _Datadog.Trace.OpenTracing_ is considered deprecated.
 See the following details on future deprecation.